Elinor Ostrom and the Bloomington School of Political Economy, Volumes 1 through 4

 Law | Law and Economics

-Cole, Daniel H. and McGinnis, Michael D., "Elinor Ostrom and the Bloomington School of Political Economy, Volume 1: Polycentricity in Public Administration and Political Science" (2014).
-Books by Maurer Faculty.
+Cole, Daniel H. and McGinnis, Michael D., "Elinor Ostrom and the Bloomington School of Political Economy, Volumes 1 through 4" (2014).
+Books & Book Chapters by Maurer Faculty.
 24.